UnityGuillaume/MarkdownRenderer/README.md

 _Note that explicit file protocol, `file://./doc/image.png` will **not work** as the system won't be able to modify the path to the current folder of the MD file_

+## Absolute path

+The system can handle absolute path in the of form of

+`Assets/Folder/SubFolder/file.png`

+It can also handle package path (refers to the documentation on [accessing packages assets](https://docs.unity3d.com/Manual/upm-assets.html) for how those path works).
+As an example to access this file you would use the path

+`Packages/com.rtl.markdownrenderer/Readme.md`

 ## Search path

 A special handler for this Unity implementation is the `![My Image](search:special_doc)` link type.